The content in the beta is accurate and up to date. Feel free to give us your feedback which will help us to improve it!

 If your child is a Singapore Citizen and is studying in a MOE-funded school, he/she can benefit from the Edusave Scheme in the following ways:

-As announced in Budget 2015, a top-up of $150 will be provided to the Edusave accounts of Singaporean children aged 7 to 16, on top of the annual contributions that they currently receive, as shown in the Table below.
-Students above the age of 16 who are still in secondary school will also receive the top-up.
+As announced at Budget 2019, a top-up of $150 will be provided to the Edusave accounts of Singaporean children aged 7 to 16, on top of the annual contributions that they currently receive, as shown in the Table below.
+Students above the age of 16 who are still in a MOE-funded secondary school will also receive the top-up.